galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 > 4. Make sure you save the checklist.tsv file in tab-delimited format with .tsv or .tab extension and not .xlsx or .csv.
 > 5. In the Webin Portal, select 'Register Samples' and then 'Upload filled spreadsheet to register samples'.
 Upload your checklist.tsv file via 'Choose File' button.
 > 6. Click on 'Submit' to submit the checklist.
-> 7. If the structure of your checklist is correct and the upload is successful you will receive a confirmation message and Sample accession numbers -  SAMEA* (BioSample) and ERS*.
+> 7. If the structure of your checklist is correct and the upload is successful a pop-up message will appear with Sample accession numbers -  SAMEA* (BioSample) and ERS*.
+> 8. Check the processing status of your submissions via Samples Report.

 > <tip-title>Sample Alias</tip-title>
 > Remember to enter sample aliases that correspond to what you use in related publications.
 This will enable readers to find sample-specific metadata and read files, even if you only state a Project accession number in your paper.
 Sample aliases can, furthermore, be optionally displayed as Unique name in the Sample report.